kbaseIncubator/relation_engine_incubator/README.md

 Each script / loader / etc. should have its own documentation, either in a readme file with a name keyed to the script or embedded in the script.

+To run tests, arangodb must be running locally on the default port without credentials.
-To run tests, from the repository root:
+Then from the repository root:
 ```
-pytest
+export PYTHONPATH=$(pwd); pytest
 ```